 As you approach your final year of high school, choosing a major for college or university can seem like a monumental task.
-Youâre picking the road youâll walk for the rest of your life, right?
-Well, youâre wrong!
-While choosing a major that suits your skills and interests is important, your career will likely unfold in ways you canât predict at 18 years old.
+You might feel like you're picking the road you'll walk for the rest of your life, but here's some reassuring news: that's not actually the case.
+While choosing a major that suits your skills and interests is important, your career will likely unfold in ways you canāt predict at 18 years old.
 So how can you make an informed decision, knowing that your interests, location, and the job market may change as you move through the decades?
-Read on in our guide to choosing the right university or college program for you.Â
+Read on in our guide to choosing the right university or college program for you.

 Understanding Yourself

-By your final year of high school, you probably know which classes hold your interest and which classes you wish would magically disappear from your schedule.
-Whether you are a straight-A student or just getting by with Bâs and Câs, you know which classes are the most fun for you and which are a struggle.
-Start with your knowledge of your favourite areas of study, and explore descriptions of related university programs to see what sparks your interest.Â
+By your final year of high school, you probably know which classes hold your interest and which classes you find challenging or less engaging.
+Whether you're earning A's or working with B's and C's, you know which classes are the most fun for you and which are a struggle.
+Start with your knowledge of your favourite areas of study, and explore descriptions of related university programs to see what sparks your interest.

 Assessing Interests